 For additional guidance:

 - Use the Hazardous substances calculator(external link) to help you work out whether you need extra measures like fire extinguishers, signs, secondary containment or an ERP.

-- An Emergency Management Flipchart will be available on the Toolbox website(external link) in December.
+- An emergency management flipchart is available on the Toolbox website(external link).
 This will help you document your processes for a range of potential emergencies in your workplace.